 |white rice, enriched, ½ cup||1|

 |mg = milligrams

 oz = ounces

 Both animal and plant foods contain iron, but our bodies absorb the iron from meats better than from plants.
-To increase the amount of iron that is absorbed from plant foods, eat them with foods high in vitamin C or with meat, poultry or fish.
+To increase the amount of iron absorbed from plant foods, eat them with foods rich in vitamin C or with meat, poultry, or fish.
 Some foods high in vitamin C include oranges, strawberries, and peppers.

 There are two forms of dietary iron: heme and nonheme.
-Heme iron is found in animal foods such as red meats, fish and poultry.
-Iron in plant foods such as lentils and beans is nonheme iron.
-This is the form of iron added to iron-enriched and iron-fortified foods.
+Heme iron is found in animal foods such as red meats, fish, and poultry.
+Plant foods such as lentils, green leafy vegetables, and beans contain nonheme iron, and it is what is added to iron-enriched and iron-fortified foods.

 Heme iron from animal foods is absorbed better than nonheme iron from iron-rich plant foods.
 However, most dietary iron is nonheme iron.